NetCAS: Dynamic Cache and Backend Device Management in Networked Environments: Evaluation

 \subsection{Performance Under Contention}

 Next, we evaluate robustness under dynamic congestion.
-Figure~\ref{fig:throughput_congestion} shows throughput over time with 20s of injected load.
-In the synthetic \texttt{fio} benchmark, both NetCAS and OrthusCAS outperform vanilla OpenCAS under stable conditions by exploiting splitting, achieving similar throughput (up to 1.7$\times$).
-However, once available RDMA bandwidth degrades, OrthusCAS collapses and even falls below vanilla OpenCAS, while NetCAS sustains performance by detecting loss and rebalancing the split ratio.
-Under low-thread concurrency, NetCAS reaches up to 3.5$\times$ higher throughput than OrthusCAS, and under high-thread concurrency it still improves by 1.2$\times$ (1.4$\times$ over OpenCAS).
-The same behavior holds for TPC-C, where OrthusCAS degrades sharply under contention, while NetCAS maintains high throughput, confirming robustness and benefits in realistic database workloads.
-By continuously monitoring fabric signals, NetCAS tracks the instantaneous balance point and avoids pathological degradation.
+Figure~\ref{fig:throughput_congestion} shows throughput over time under injected load.
+In Figure~\ref{fig:throughput_congestion}(a) and (b), both NetCAS and OrthusCAS outperform vanilla OpenCAS by exploiting split I/O, but when RDMA bandwidth is constrained, OrthusCAS drops sharply whereas NetCAS sustains higher throughput by rebalancing online.
+NetCAS achieves up to 3.5$\times$ higher throughput than OrthusCAS at low-thread concurrency and still improves by about 1.2$\times$ at high-thread concurrency.

+Figure~\ref{fig:throughput_congestion}(c) uses a mixed read/write \texttt{fio} workload (same thread and I/O-depth setting as (b)).
+Compared with (a) and (b), panel (c) with mixed read/write workload has lower aggregate throughput than read-only cases, so 10 competing flows were insufficient to induce clear contention.
+We therefore increased contention intensity to 40 flows each, with 100s timeline providing enough window to spawn all 40 competing flows and capture both phases consistently.